-Individualized sections are sections that are created at the student's request (upon the approval of the instructor) for a specific purpose.
+Individualized course sections are created by an academic program for a specific purpose to meet a student's academic needs.
 They are not listed in the schedule/Coursefinder online and may include theses, dissertations, project research, master’s degree projects, doctoral projects, internships, independent studies, and courses by arrangement.
 Only degree-seeking students are eligible to enroll in individualized sections or independent studies classes.
 Online registration is not available for an individualized section.
-For more detail, please see procedures for registering for an individualized section.
+In some programs, an individualized course section may be required for graduation (e.g., theses, dissertations, etc.).
+Students should work closely with their advisors and study programs to determine if an individualized course section is appropriate and to register for the course.
+See the How to Register webpage for more detail on procedures for registering for an individualized section.

 Students may audit selected courses.
-Students auditing a course attend classes consistent with the instructor’s attendance policy and may participate in any or all course requirements and examinations.
+Students auditing a course must attend classes consistent with the instructor’s attendance policy and participate in any course requirements and examinations.
 No academic credit is granted for the course, and the grade of audit (AU) is the only grade recorded.
 It cannot be changed to another grade at a later date.
 The cost of an audited course is 50% of the regular tuition plus all applicable fees.
 Credit hours for an audited course cannot be included in the credit hour load for financial aid eligibility.
-For more detail, please see procedures for registering.
+Students should indicate that they wish to audit the course at the time of registration but no later than one week after the start of the term.
+For more detail, please see the procedures for registering.

 A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F

 A student’s academic progress is indicated by grades A, A-, B+, B, B-, C+, C, C-, D+, D, D- or F in completed courses.
-The grade D- is the lowest grade giving credit unless departmental or program regulations determine it to be unacceptable.
-The grade F indicates failure.
-Second examinations to raise final grades or make up failures are not permitted.
+Each program determines minimum grade requirements for courses in their program.
+No credit is awarded for a grade of F.

 IP (in progress)